The null condition in elastodynamics leads to non-uniqueness: Introduction

+Thus, the condition used in the present paper does not require the additional identity $\sgm_{11}=\sgm_{12}$.
+The first identity in \eqref{null condition} provides the quadratic cancellation used in the construction of the building blocks, whereas the condition $\sgm^*\neq0$ is the corresponding nondegeneracy requirement.

-The null condition is a structural condition in the study of nonlinear wave equations.
-It ensures that certain nonlinear terms in the wave equation decay sufficiently fast along the light cones (characteristic surfaces of the wave equation).
-This condition is crucial for proving the global existence of small solutions and preventing the formation of singularities in finite time. \end{Rmk} To sum up, in this paper, all the structure assumptions we consider are given on the stored-energy function as follows
+In the classical small-data theory of nonlinear elastic waves, null conditions cancel the leading quadratic self-interactions along the characteristic cones and play a central role in global smooth existence.
+The role of \eqref{null condition} in the present periodic setting is different: the first identity cancels the leading quadratic self-interaction of a longitudinal wave in one fixed direction, which is crucial for the construction of our convex integration building blocks. \end{Rmk} To sum up, in this paper, all the structure assumptions we consider are given on the stored-energy function as follows